2/7/2022

 - Gentle fiber blend to support healthy digestion.

-- Vitamins and minerals for a strong immune system.
+- Vitamins and minerals to support a strong immune system.

 Feeding recommendations